untrix/im2latex/README.md

 This project holds source code of a neural network model sovling the im2latex request for research of [OpenAI](https://openai.com/).

-> Before you start with the code, be sure to [**read the paper**](https://arxiv.org/abs/1802.05415) and visit the [project website](https://untrix.github.io/i2l/) which has all ancillary information including dataset and visuals.
-Directly jumping into the code is like trying to understand the human body by looking at its molecules :)
+**Before you start with the code, be sure to [**read the paper**](https://arxiv.org/abs/1802.05415) first**.
+The code implements the paper, not the other way around!
+Also, be sure to visit the [project website](https://untrix.github.io/i2l/) which has all ancillary information including dataset and visuals.

 ## Platform